Skip to main content

 return segments;

-It is important that your code runs synchronously and returns its value with a blocking behavior.
-We advise avoiding any asynchronous remote server calls, as this may cause the feature to malfunction.
+Ensure the code runs synchronously and returns its value with a blocking behavior.
+Avoid any asynchronous remote server calls, as this may cause the feature to malfunction.